 Tax preparation fees vary based on the company and the type of tax preparation services offered.
-Tax preparation's average cost can be $50 as the minimum fee to as much as $200 per return, depending on your tax situation.

 Is It Worth Hiring a CPA?